abi-nash-03/simple-clipboard-password-manager/README.md

 You can make a alias out of it make it easier.

 ## Features
-# Simple Password Manager (Linux)

-This is a simple password manager designed to store and manage passwords on Linux.
-It allows you to securely store your passwords and load them into clipboard memory for quick access.
-The script is lightweight and designed for use in Linux environments.

-You can create an alias to make it even easier to use.

-## Features

 - Store passwords in an array within the script.
 - Load a selected password into clipboard memory using `xclip`.